worldcoin/terraform-aws-eks/README.md

 This module is used to create an EKS cluster on AWS with the support of the `vpc` and `sso-roles` modules.

+## How to release

+New releases are created automagically by [Release Drafter GH action](https://github.com/worldcoin/terraform-aws-eks/actions/workflows/release.yml).

+Type of release bump is made of commits (tags feat/bugfix/etc...).

+Release is created as draft, so you have to edit it manually and change it to final.

 ## Supported versions
 The module is currently supporting the following versions of Kubernetes:
 - 1.22,